-(Mignolo, 2009, p.
-4)
+(Mignolo 2009: 4)

-So, it is evident that some crucial aspects of decolonialism diverge from those in anti-racist work.
-In the next section 1 consider why this is by looking at the socio-political context in which decolonization comes to the fore in English educational discourse and institutional contexts.
+So, it is evident that some aspects of decolonialism diverge from those in anti-racist work.
+In the next section I consider why this is by looking at the socio-political context in which decolonisation comes to the fore in English educational discourse.

-At this moment, the challenges to HE that have come about by massive changes to structures and funding for both universities and students are shaping the engagement with "the market".
-It is beyond the scope of this paper to unpack terms such as "neoliberalism" and "the market" in any great depth.
-Many educators and practitioners are using the terms in imprecize ways themselves, but with a shared sense of what this means for them; including the imposition of economic value systems onto education and knowledge itself, the impact of a global marketplace for education on university funding and provision, a quantification and commodification of learning, and an emphasis on the student as consumer who "invests" in a degree to reap future earnings (e.g., Collini, 2017).
+At this moment, the challenges to HE that have come about by massive changes to structures and funding for both universities and students are shaping the engagement with 'the market'.
+It is beyond the scope of this paper to unpack terms such as 'neoliberalism' and 'the market' in any great depth.
+Many educators and practitioners are using the terms in imprecise ways themselves, but with a shared sense of what this means for them; that is the imposition of economic value systems onto education and knowledge itself, the impact of a global marketplace for education on university funding and provision, a quantification and commodification of learning, and an emphasis on the student as consumer who 'invests' in a degree to reap future earnings (e.g. Collini 2007).
 The overt commodification of knowledge is a double-edged sword.
-In some ways, the hike in fees, global visibility of statistics on outcomes, teaching quality, staff-student ratios and so on, position the student-consumer as sovereign and have therefore given students a further "power" that they may not have had in many decades.
-Universities are afraid of students voting with their feet-and their wallets.
-The new Teaching Excellence Framework (TEF) places "student satisfaction" at the heart of the educational offer such that some academics have expressed concern over the metrification and quantification of learning experiences that will force academics to respond in ways that may not be commensurate with wider teaching aims (see e.g., Campbell, 2016).
-The student led nature of the decolonial campaigns becomes absolutely crucial and wields some influence, though the visibility of these campaigns largely centers on bigger and Russell Group universities where "international" means global league tables.
-Engagement with the Global South is now also a visible marker of internationalization and diversity.
+In some ways, the hike in fees, global visibility of statistics on outcomes, teaching quality, staff-student ratios and so on, position the student-consumer as sovereign and have therefore given students a further 'power' that they may not have had in many decades.
+Universities are afraid of students voting with their feet - and their wallets.
+The new Teaching Excellence Framework (TEF) places 'student satisfaction' at the heart of the educational offer such that some academics have expressed concern over the metrification and quantification of learning experiences that will force academics to respond in ways that may not be commensurate with wider teaching aims (see e.g. Campbell 2016).
+The student led nature of the decolonial campaigns becomes absolutely crucial and wields some influence, though the visibility of these campaigns largely centers on bigger and Russell Group universities where 'international' means global league tables.

 Student demands are wide reaching and also question universities' investment choices and structuring neocolonial relations of power not only in knowledge production but in business choices.
-Elite universities are investing millions in global markets and students (and staff) are concerned that this investment should be ethical, while others are being challenged on promises made in marketing designed to attract students (Bradley, 2018).
-This aspect of decolonization work has been less visible than the campaigns about the naming of space, colonial artifacts and monuments, and more recently in the UK, both "the curriculum" and the dearth of representation of scholars who are from the Global South, or are racialized as Black or People of Color (POC).
-As noted above, it appears the intended outcomes for decolonization movements are many and varied and by no means consistent across groups and locations (Bhambra et al., 2018).
+Elite universities are investing millions in global markets and students (and staff) are concerned that this investment should be ethical8, while others are being challenged on promises made in marketing designed to attract students (Bradley 2018).
+This aspect of decolonisation work has been less visible than the campaigns about the naming of space, colonial artefacts and monuments, and more recently in the UK, both 'the curriculum' and the dearth of representation of scholars who are from the Global South, or are racialised as Black or People of Colour (POC).
+It appears the intended outcomes for decolonisation movements are many and varied and by no means consistent across groups and locations (Bhambra et al 2018).
 Regardless, they are challenging for the neoliberal university with its need to quantify both its failures and successes in student provision.
-For example, reasons for "gaps" in "attainment" are potentially wide ranging and requiring situated analysis in HEIs.
+For example, reasons for 'gaps' in achievement or attainment are potentially wide ranging and requiring situated analysis in HEIs.
 Yet decolonial discourse has been used in curriculum initiatives, and in ways that may exacerbate rather than address limiting race thinking as I explore below.